g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ###  404_subheader = "Don't worry though, click the button below to wake up."
 Error 404 Page Not Found sub-header text, appears between header and "Go back home" button.

+### OverlayScrollbars = true

+Enable/Disable Mac OS X style scrollbars - GLITCHY!
+Causes issues with `main.js` and flip if disabled.
+Recommended `false` if using PhotoSwipe, as [Hugo Easy Gallery](https://github.com/liwenyip/hugo-easy-gallery)  does not work well in combination with the scrollbars (resets position on the page after viewing album).
+There is a non-jQuery version of OverlayScrollbars [available](https://github.com/KingSora/OverlayScrollbars/).

 ### showSummaryCoverInPost = true